cosmos-gaminghub/nibiru/docs/README.md

 - [**Join Testnet**](testnets/fullnode.md)

-Nibiru-2000 is the current testnet of GAME.
+Nibiru-3000 is the current testnet of GAME.
-You can check the detail in [GAME Explorer](https://nibiru-2000.game-explorer.io/).
+You can check the detail in [GAME Explorer](https://nibiru-3000.game-explorer.io/).

-**nibiru-3000 will be open soon**

 ## Reference
 - [Twitter](https://twitter.com/_GAME_official)